 What Are the Disadvantages of Using Nylon?

-The disadvantages of using nylon are that it does absorb water, the water absorbed results in lower mechanical properties, it has low resistance to strong bases and acids, and nylon has a high percentage of shrinkage in cast applications.
+The disadvantages of using nylon are that it absorbs water, which results in lower mechanical properties, has low resistance to strong bases and acids, and has a high percentage of shrinkage in cast applications.

-Additionally, as nylon is fire-resistant, it quickly melts.
+Although nylon can self-extinguish under certain conditions, it is flammable and melts when burning.
 Nylon also lacks UV resistance and becomes yellow irrespective of color, becoming fragile and rapidly deteriorating.
 It is also not biodegradable.

 How Is Nylon Manufactured?